Demetros of Amhara

 Demetros was a military commander under several Emperors, from Yohannes I to Tewoflos.
 He was regarded as a founder of a local dynasty in his native Merhabete, from where he initiated wars of reconquest of Shewan territories against the Oromos.
-Under Iyasu I he was elevated to the governship (Sahafe Lam) of Shewa.
+Under Iyasu I he was elevated to the governorship (Sahafe Lam) of Shewa.

 Biography

 Background

 Of Amhara lineage, Demetros was a native from the Shewan district of Merhabete.
 While most of Shewa was conquered by the Oromo invasions, Christian communities survived in his homeland of Merhabete.
 There were unbroken links with the empire, and the Christian regeneration took place well before the better known case of the Menz dynasty of his Shewan Amhara contemporary, Negasi Krestos.

 Lasta campaign

 In December 1679, after months of tensions between the crown and the region of Lasta, Emperor Yohannes I launched an punitive expedition into Lasta.
 On the 7th day of the campaign, the imperial forces were hindered by unfavorable weather conditions.
 Detached from the imperial army by the order of his majesty, dejazmach Demetros destroyed a fortress in Dabot, seizing glory that day.

-On the 8th day, Demetros further distinguished himself by taking an mountain settlement called Maskot, which previous emperors and commanders failed to conquer.
+On the 8th day, Demetros further distinguished himself by taking a mountain settlement called Maskot, which previous emperors and commanders failed to conquer.